 E-commerce orders are returned at a higher rate than in-store purchases since customers lack the ability to physically inspect or try out an item before buying it.
 Develop a standard return policy and tailor it in a way that promotes customer satisfaction.
 For instance, free return shipping might cost extra, but it also makes the customer happier since they don’t have to pay more to rectify an error.
 A focused reverse logistics policy also helps you capture as much of the value from the returned product as possible.

 Offer Free or At-Cost Shipping

-Inventory tracking and management tech is a big part of e-commerce shipping best practices.
+Inventory tracking and management tech are a big part of e-commerce shipping best practices.
 Being able to have a real-time, eagle-eye view of your supply chain and product shipments lets you stay on top of any developments or shifts that arise.
-You can also pass this information on to your customers by integrating real-time inventory levels and shipment status into your web site.
+You can also pass this information on to your customers by integrating real-time inventory levels and shipment status into your website.
 Many 3PL companies use inventory management programs, so consider this an extra benefit for partnering with one.

 Look to APS for e-Commerce Shipping Solutions